 Teddy Bear Magnolia Trees for Sale Online

-The Teddy Bear Magnolia (Magnolia grandiflora 'Southern Charm') is a very compact, upright grower that produces fragrant white flowers in the early summer that are accented by glossy, dark green leaves.
-The underbellies of these 6 inch long leaves are reddish-brown and fuzzy creating the contrast magnolias are famous for.
+The Teddy Bear Magnolia (Magnolia grandiflora 'Southern Charm') is a very compact, upright grower that produces large fragrant white flowers in the early summer that are accented by its glossy, dark green foliage.

-If you're looking for that classic Southern Magnolia look, this smaller tree is perfect for you!
+If you're looking for that classic Southern Magnolia look, without taking up too much square footage, this smaller tree is perfect for you!

 Before you purchase a Teddy Bear Southern Magnolia, be sure to read the recommended care instructions to keep your plant happy and healthy.

 How do you plant a Teddy Bear Magnolia Tree?

 When you receive your tree in the mail, remove it from the box, but do not immediately plant it.
 Place it in a partially shaded area and let it acclimate to its new surroundings.
 The tree just spent a couple of days in a dark box so placing it directly into the full sun may stun the plant.
 When the time comes, take the tree out of its container and loosen the roots with your hands.
 Place the tree into a hole that is twice as wide, but no deeper than the container it came in.
 As you are backfilling the hole with a mix of the original soil and compost or topsoil, let your hose slowly drip into the hole, mixing it all around to create a slurry.
 If you want your tree to have success, this is a great start.

 How should I mulch a Teddy Bear Southern Magnolia?